|

 the Ork- element predates the Norse interpretation by centuries.

-referred to the islands as the Orchades, a name echoed by
+referred to the islands as "the Orchades", a name echoed by

-the Roman geographer Pliny, who calls them Orcades.
+the Roman geographer Pliny, who calls them "Orcades".

-Pliny added that across the Pentland Firth
+Pliny added that, across the Pentland Firth from Orkney,

-on the northern tip of the Scottish mainland was Cape Orcas -
+on the northern tip of the Scottish mainland, was "Cape Orcas" -

 a location that has been suggested is Duncansby Head in Caithness.